captbaritone/webamp/docs/usage.md

 ### `renderWhenReady(domNode)`

-Winamp2-js will wait until it has fetch the skin and fully parsed it, and then render itself into the given container.
+Webamp will wait until it has fetch the skin and fully parsed it, and then render itself into the given container.
 A promise is returned which will resolve after the render is complete.

 ```JavaScript
 const container = document.getElementById('winamp-container');